gnustavo/git-server/README.md

 * Copy the files `gitorious-install.sh` and `gitorious-install.config.example` to git's `$HOME`.
 * Edit `gitorious-install.config.example` according to your environment.
 * Run `./gitorious-install.sh gitorious-install.config.example` as the git user.
+* Reboot.

 The script uses `sudo` in order to invoke some commands as root.
 So, you'll need to enable the git user to invoke sudo.

-If all goes well you'll only have to enter the Gitorious administrator login and password at the end of the installation.
+If all goes well you'll only have to enter the Gitorious administrator login and password after the end of the installation.

 At the end you should be able to point your browser to the `SERVERNAME` as configured in `gitorious-install.config.example` and